Wimpie-ccc/script.service.bluray_iso_utils/README.md

 #Usage
 Installng
 -----------
 Use install from [zip](https://github.com/Wimpie-ccc/script.service.bluray_iso_utils/archive/master.zip) file (rename the zipfile to: "script.service.bluray_iso_utils.zip" before installing).
 At the moment you need no settings to edit.
+Requires Kodi 16 min.

 Directory structure
 --------------------